 Georeferenced data analysis is one of the important tasks in the field of Geospatial Information Studies.
 It denotes the academic discipline or career of working with geographical information.
 During the analyzing process complex image retrieved from the satellite is georeferenced using GIS software.
-In the similar manner the soil map thus received using a resource satellite is the input to this proposed method of soft clustering technique.
-A soft clustering technique which is the other name of the Fuzzy C- Means Clustering algorithm has been attempted with a soil map image.
-The segmented results produced by FCM are denoted in Figure 4.
+In the similar manner the soil map thus received using a resource satellite is the input to this proposed method of Hard clustering technique.
+A Hard clustering technique which is the other name of the K- Means Clustering algorithm has been attempted with a soil map image.
+The segmented results produced by K- Means are denoted in Figure 4.
 When the complexity of the image increases the efficiency in computing decreases.
 The proposed method of georeferenced data analysis uses a preprocessing stage before clustering.
 Thus it reduces the segmentation error.
-Georeferenceddata which are read as an input has been segmented into region by region.
-The pixel by pixel clustering for georefernced data analysis is an ideal method even in the case of a noisy image because the input image can be denoised using any of the spatial domain or frequency domain filters.
-It would be less complex to analyze the possibility of vegetation and the types of soil with the help of a soft clustering technique by a Geoinformatics scholar.
-The Fuzzy C- Means clustering algorithm techniques has been evolving withits adaptive nature.
-Hence if such Adaptive Fuzzy C-Means clustering algorithm is used it would produce even better quality of segmented result.
+Georeferenced data which are read as an input has been segmented into region by region.
+The pixel by pixel clustering for georeferenced data analysis is an ideal method even in the case of a noisy image because the input image can be denoised using any of the spatial domain or frequency domain filters.
+It would be less complex to analyze the possibility of vegetation and the types of soil with the help of a soft clustering technique by a Geoinformatics scholar when compared with the hard clustering results represented in Figure 4((c) and (d)).
+The K-Means clustering algorithm techniques has been evolving with its adaptive nature.
+Hence if such Adaptive nature of K-Means clustering algorithm is used it would produce even better quality of segmented result.
 A comparative study is possible with the emerging algorithms of clustering.
+Thus when compared with the soft clustering segmented result shown in Figure 4((e) and (f)) the K- Means segmented results are needed to be improved for further analysis.
+Hence for georeferenced data analysis process using clustering technique the soft clustering technique based on Fuzzy clustering is advantageous than the hard clustering technique.